 How To Remove UtcSvc.exe From Your Computer (If It Is Malware)

-UtcSvc.exe is a Windows process that can be found in the Windows Task Manager and it is one of the Service Host processes.
-Service host is a process that is used to host one or more Windows operating system services.
-The UtcSvc.exe process itself is considered as a part of TouchUtility Manual Right Click and it is created by TouchUtility company.
-Usually the UtcSvc.exe process does not any harm, however, sometimes its name can be used by malware, and having this malware can lead to a lot of problems.
+UtcSvc.exe is a Windows process found in Windows Task Manager and is one of the Service Host processes.
+The Service host process is used to host one or more Windows operating system services.
+Created by TouchUtility, the UtcSvc.exe process itself is considered part of TouchUtility Manual Right Click.
+The UtcSvc.exe process is not harmful, but its name can be used by malware that causes problems.

-If the UtcSvc.exe is malicious, then you should be getting warnings from your antivirus software and your computer should stop working properly.
-You could start getting various advertisements, some programs could stop working and you could lose access to some of your personal files.
-You could also start seeing error messages saying that TouchUtility Manual Right Click has stopped working and other similar messages.
-If you let this malware to stay on your computer, then you computer could start freezing or crashing, you can be redirected to unsafe websites containing malware and scams or your computer's overall performance could be slowed down.
+If the UtcSvc.exe is malicious, you should receive warnings from your anti-virus software and the computer should stop working properly.
+You might receive various advertisements, some programs will stop working, and you could lose access to some of your personal files.
+You might also see error messages stating that TouchUtility Manual Right Click has stopped working (plus other similar messages).
+If this malware remains on your system, the computer could start freezing or crashing, you might be redirected to unsafe websites containing malware and scams, or overall system performance will be reduced.

-To make sure that the UctSvc.exe file is not infected by malware you should check it's size.
-The original and harmless file should be 53KB size.
-If the size of this file is different, then it is likely that your system has been infected by malware that is using the UctSvc.exe file name.
-You could simply delete the UctSvc.exe file, but most probably it won't be enough and it could have more files on your system that could be continuing to perform harmful activities on your computer.
-In this guide we are going to show you how to remove/to delete the UctSvc.exe file if it is really infected by malware.
-Read the guide below and follow the steps.
+To ensure that the UctSvc.exe file is not infected by malware, check its size.
+The original, harmless file should be 53KB.
+If the size of this file is different, it is likely that your system has been infected by malware that is using the UctSvc.exe file name.
+You could simply delete the UctSvc.exe file, but this will probably not be sufficient - you might have other files on your system that perform harmful actions.
+In this guide, we describe how to remove/to delete the UctSvc.exe file if it is infected by malware.
+Follow the steps below.